Books on Japan: Gay & Lesbian

 Note To Authors & Publishers

-If you wish to have your title reviewed by JapanVisitor's team of Japan-specialist reviewers please contact us to arrange for a review copy to be sent to the editors.
+If you wish to have your book reviewed by JapanVisitor's team of Japan-specialist reviewers please contact us to arrange for a review copy to be sent to the editors.

 JapanVisitor provides a thorough and professional review.